-Where the objective is the total exclusion of water, additional steel reinforcement can be included to limit cracking to less than 0.2mm, through which water will not pass.
-Alternatively, additives can be included to reduce permeability, with water being excluded without the addition of steel over and above that normally required as part of the structural design.
+Where the objective is for the total exclusion of water, additional steel reinforcement can be included to limit cracking to less than 0.2mm through which water will not pass.
+Alternatively, additives can be included to reduce permeability, with water being excluded without the addition of steel over and above that which would normally be required as part of the structural design.

-Integral Waterproof Structure -Type B. Reinforced concrete designed and constructed to resist penetration of Degree of resistance dependent on concrete and structural design, and quality of workmanship in construction.
+Integral Waterproof Structure -Type B.

+Reinforced concrete designed and constructed to resist penetration of water.

+Degree of resistance dependent on concrete and structural design, and quality of workmanship in construction.

 Water-stops included at all construction joints to protect this vulnerable position.
-Land drain not shown because this is not specifically required with this method of waterproofing: however the inclusion of land drainage will further reduce risk if practical to include.

-Concrete without additives and including more typical levels of steel reinforcement (with cracking <0.3mm), while providing good resistance to the penetration of water, will allow seepage given hydrostatic pressure, and as such is not suitable in isolation unless forming basic (non-habitable, non-storage) standards of environment.
+Concrete without additives and including more typical levels of steel reinforcement (with cracking <0.3mm), while providing a good resistance to the penetration of water, will allow seepage, given hydrostatic pressure and as such is not suitable in isolation unless forming basic (non-habitable, nonstorage) standards of environment.

-As with any structure that aims to entirely block out water, this must be free of defects which would otherwise allow water to penetrate.
+As with any structure which aims to entirely block out water, this must be free of defects which would otherwise allow water to penetrate.
 In achieving this, the following must be considered:

-- Structural design and specification of materials (based in part on-site assessment). - Water stop detailing at construction joints - Service penetration detailing. - Appropriate specialist site supervision to ensure high standards of workmanship. - Good placement and compaction. - Curing.
+- Structural design and specification of materials (based in part on-site assessment); - Water stop detailing at construction joints; - Service penetration detailing; - Appropriate specialist site supervision to ensure high standards of workmanship; - Good placement and compaction; - Curing.

-Particular consideration must be given to the formation of construction joint details, which form a typical weak point in Type B structures.
-Furthermore, specialist supervision is required onsite during construction.
+Particular consideration must be given to the formation of construction joint details which form a typical weak point in Type B structures.
+Furthermore, specialist supervision is required on-site during construction.

-Systems that function by excluding water may not be tested until ground water pressure comes to bear.
+Systems which function by excluding water may not be tested until ground water pressure comes to bear.
 Therefore, it is advantageous where external water pressure comes to bear prior to completion that any areas of penetration can be remedied during construction.